londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

 		:xmlref:`COM`

 		\*
-     :val:	1...16
+     :val:	0...16
      :def:	n/a
      :desc:	Serial port number.
 		Number of the inbuilt serial port when running leandc on a supported hardware.
 		Please refer to table :numref:`ref-SerialHardwares` below for a list of currently supported hardwares.
-		If you are running leandc on a hardware that is not supported or want to use a port other than inbuilt (e.g. USB to Serial adapter), please specify the device path in :ref:`<ref-UARTDevpath>` attribute.
+		If you are running leandc on a hardware that is not supported or want to use a serial port other than inbuilt (e.g. USB to Serial adapter), please use :xmlref:`COM="0"` and specify path of the UART device in :ref:`<ref-UARTDevpath>` attribute.
-		:ref:`<ref-UARTDevpath>` attribute has higher priority and value of :xmlref:`COM` will be ignored if :ref:`<ref-UARTDevpath>` is used.
+		:ref:`<ref-UARTDevpath>` attribute has higher priority and value of :ref:`<ref-UARTCOM>` will be ignored if :ref:`<ref-UARTDevpath>` is used.

    * :attr:     .. _ref-UARTDevpath: